 • Preference would be given to historically underserved individuals (BIPOC, women, veterans, etc)

-If you are interested in learning more about this project, please reach out to Claire Zabel.
+If you are interested in learning more about this project, please reach out to Jason Grimm.

 The Spring 2023 No Till Stipend application process is closed, we will reopen applications at a later date.